NashTech-Labs/langchain_integration_with_python/README.md

 1. Go to [https://openrouter.ai](https://openrouter.ai)
 2. Create an account or log in
 3. Generate your API key at [https://openrouter.ai/keys](https://openrouter.ai/keys)
-4. Use this key securely within your environment or configuration file
+4. Pass this key securely within your environment (.env) file

 ## Project Highlights